hopsoft/grumpy_old_man/README.md

 assert true
 ```

+## Simple is better

-I contend its better to write tests in the same manner you write your app.
+I content it's better to write tests in the same manner you write your app.
-Doing so reduces cognitive load by eliminating the context switching between app code
+Doing so reduces cognitive load by eliminating the context switching
-and wonky DSLs in the test suite.
+between app code and wonky DSLs in the test suite.

-It also lowers the barrier to entry for new team members because it simplifies your tests.
+It simplifies your tests... and that's a [good thing](http://en.wikipedia.org/wiki/Unix_philosophy#.22Worse_is_better.22).

 Consider the following example from the RSpec docs.